 - AP Computer Science Principles

-- AP Computer Science Principles, Digital Design 1, Digital Media
+- AP Computer Science Principles, CGS 1000, Digital Information Technology, Biotechnology III

 - AP Computer Science Principles, Digital Information Technology